The Tarot 3’s in Love

 Under the duvet, this card is a promise of a mutually satisfying time.
 Crank Barry White up and get down!

 3 of Swords.
 “Uh-oh”.
 That’s usually the reaction I get when I see this card in a relationship reading.
-The very best possible interpretation of this sorrowful card is forced temporary situation.
+The very best possible interpretation of this sorrowful card is a forced, temporary situation.
 Perhaps he’s been stationed abroad.

 But usually it just means rejection, separation, loss and utter hopelessness.
 You don’t just feel that you are being unfairly treated – you are being unfairly treated.
 You have to find a way of changing the balance in your favour.
 Or you have to when you have stopped crying.